Gatlinburg Christmas Lights Featured in

 Winter Magic in Gatlinburg (November 11–February 13, 2022)

 Winter is a special time in Gatlinburg.
-The area gets draped in about five million lights, shining from early November through early February.
+The area gets draped in about five million lights, shining from early November up to early February.
 Beautiful decorations and fun seasonal events transform the Smokies into a winter wonderland.
 Gatlinburg paid over a million dollars for this extravaganza, and people from all over the U.S. flock to see the traditional holiday scenes, Smoky Mountain critters, and other light installations.

 SkyBridge and Lights Over Gatlinburg (November 13–January 24, 2022)

 Gatlinburg’s famous SkyBridge is North America’s longest pedestrian suspension bridge, which is all lit up during the holiday season at the Gatlinburg SkyLift Park.
-From mid-November through late January, SkyLift Park is decorated with over 40,000 twinkling lights.
+From mid-November to late January, SkyLift Park is decorated with over 40,000 twinkling lights.
 The main attraction is a 300-foot (91-m) tunnel of lights on the SkyBridge.
 A 30-foot (9-m) Christmas tree is another frequently photographed spot with lights animated to music.

 Festival of Trees (November 24–November 28, 2021)